agluzhin/agluzhin/README.md

 - 👨‍💻 I like to code with Lo-Fi music listening
 - 📚 I learn new material in details
-- ☁️ Walking in the fresh air is my "insperation"
+- ☁️ Walking is my "insperation"

 <br />